 There’s a tiny corner in Southern Italy that has only recently come out of the shadows.
 Much maligned as recently as 50 years ago as “The shame of Italy”, Matera, the ancient revamped capital of Basilicata, with its magnificent rocky cavernous landscape and its troglodyte dwellings, has been awarded European Capital of Culture for 2019 and is preparing to swing open its doors to tourism.

 Without a doubt, Matera is very easy on the eye.
-Imagine a scene of tightly knitted hillside stone dwellings, so compact that sometimes one sits on top of the other.
+Imagine a scene of tightly knit hillside stone dwellings, so compact that sometimes one sits on top of the other.
 Its ancient style oozes a sort of mysterious grandeur with a mix of cave churches carved into the mountain and ornate grand churches in the old town.
 It could sit easily within the pages of a Dan Brown thriller blockbuster.

 For one can’t help but wonder about all the goings on and strange characters that may have lurked in those ancient cave dwellings of Sassi di Matera (the stones of Matera) for the best part of 9,000 years.
 Indeed, Bronze age evidence of human existence in the area makes this one of the oldest inhabited cities in the world.

 Yet not so long ago, living conditions were so bad that the streets of the two sassi (meaning “stones”) districts of Barisano and Caveoso, became inadvertent sewers.
 Homes were badly ventilated often with 90 per cent humidity and on top of that farmers lived with their animals (horses, sheep) in small spaces.
 None of this was helped by overpopulation, disease and poverty.

-The council was so appalled that they evacuated the 20,000 inhabitants and moved them into square two-story homes dubbed casa Mussolini with modern amenities on the outskirts of town.
+The council was so appalled that they evacuated the 20,000 inhabitants and moved them into square-shaped two-story homes dubbed casa Mussolini with modern amenities on the outskirts of town.
 Matera was now ripe for renovation, and has scrubbed up beautifully, so much so that it has been awarded European Capital of Culture for 2019.